-Work Package 1 will review and summarise the designs of studies that have generated clinical evidence about the performance high-risk medical devices.
+Work Package 1 reviews and summarises the designs of studies that have generated clinical evidence about the performance high-risk medical devices.
 Specifically, it will collect evidence concerning high-risk (class III) permanently implanted devices in the fields of cardiology and orthopaedics, as well as high-risk devices used for the treatment of diabetes mellitus.

 To perform a systematic review of recommendations for the performance of clinical investigations and trials of high-risk medical devices, identifying their concordance and discordance

 To perform a systematic review of the methodologies of clinical investigations that have been used to evaluate high-risk cardiovascular, orthopaedic and diabetic medical devices, identifying problems and ranking study designs for their quality and appropriateness.

 To review appropriate statistical methods for evaluating studies of high-risk medical devices

 To review the utility of patient-reported outcome measures and patient-reported experience measures to generate premarket and post-market clinical evidence for high-risk devices, including independent review of their validity and accuracy

 Anne Lübbeke-Wolff and Arjola Bano and colleagues are working on clinical investigations to evaluate high-risk orthopaedic devices.
 At the last Project Board Meeting (Leiden, 25-26 April 2022) Anne Lübbeke-Wolff notably presented outcome of the published literature (63 on hip stems and 54 on knee) as well the preliminary results pertaining to cumulative risk of revision for each hip.
 Additionally, they presented the revision rate of hip stems deriving from registry reports.